 #35 Mutual Fund: Mutual fund is a fund in which a lot of people put money in little by little and an Expert who has an understanding of the market invests that money in the stock market.

 #36 Share Market: A share market is a market where companies raise money by selling their shares where the shares of companies are bought and sold.

-#38 Forex Market: Forex Market is a market where currency such as Rupees, Dollars, Pounds, Euros are bought and sold.
+#38 Forex Market: Forex Market is a market where currency such as Rupees, Dollars, Pounds, and Euros are bought and sold.

 #39 Commodity Market: The commodity market is the market where commodities like Gold, Silver, Crudeoil, etc. are bought and sold.

 #40 Market Cap: The total price of a company is called the market cap, its calculation is calculated by multiplying the total number of shares in the share price.

 #41 Large Cap / Blue Chip: The 100 largest companies in the Indian stock market are called Largecap or Blue Chip Company.
 Companies whose market cap is more than 20000 crores are large-cap companies.

 #42 Mid Cap: The company from number 101 to number 500 in the Indian stock market is called Midcap Company.
 Companies that have a market cap between Rs 5000 crore and Rs 20000 crore are Midcap companies.

 #43 Small-Cap: Every company from the number 501 company in the Indian stock market to the next is called Small Cap or Micro-Cap company.
 Companies whose market cap is less than 5000 crores are Smallcap or Microcap companies.